mirooomoud/getting-and-cleaning-data-project/codebook.md

 * A similar approach is taken with activity names through the activities variable.

-* mydata.mean is the final tidy data which contain the relevant averages required.
+* tidydata.txt is the final tidy data which contain the relevant averages required.